Area School Teachers' Collective Agreement

 3.2.2 Resource Teachers Māori (RTM)

-1. From 1 July 2019 the entry step for RTM whose qualification group is H1, H2 or H3 will be step 9 and for RTM whose qualification group is H3+, H4 or H5 will be step 10.
+1. The entry step for RTM whose qualification group is H3 will be step 9 and for RTM whose qualification group is H3+, H4 or H5 will be step 10.

 3.2.3 Resource Teachers Literacy (RT:Lit)

-1. From 1 July 2019 the entry step for RT:Lit whose qualification group is H1, H2 or H3 will be step 7 and for RT:Lit whose qualification group is H3+, H4 or H5 will be step 8.
+1. The entry step for RT:Lit whose qualification group is H3 will be step 6 and for RT:Lit whose qualification group is H3+, H4 or H5 will be step 7.

-2. Subject to clause 3.2.4 below, any RT:Lit previously employed as a Resource Teacher Reading (RTR) in a permanent position will be entitled to a permanent unit as per clause 3.4.2.
+2. Subject to clause 3.2.4 below, any RT:Lit employed before 1 July 2019 as a Resource Teacher Reading (RTR) in a permanent position will be entitled to a permanent unit as per clause 3.4.2.

 4. Where an RT:Lit is required to undertake the RT:Lit training and does not commence, or withdraws from, or does not complete the RT:Lit training the unit will be withdrawn by the employer.